SayandipSaha12/Handwriting-Generation-and-Verification-Android-Application-/README.md

 - No Android UI integration yet
 - No handwriting generation model implemented
 - No similarity percentage verification system
-- Works only for English alphabet (A–Z)
+- Works only for the English alphabet (A–Z), except C, D, F, G, J, R, S, P, Z.
 - No cloud-based storage or API integration

 ---